 Andrew Mercado, Associate Director, University Ministry

 Andrew Mercado is passionate about holistic student formation and mission integration in Catholic Higher Education.
 Helping students explore the enduring questions of life in the pursuit of living a meaningful and purposeful life through the lens of faith and social justice is at the heart of Andrew’s passion for student formation.
-He seeks to cultivate experiences and opportunities that holistically integrates the spiritual, intellectual and social development of students.
-Andrew is dedicated to exploring the intersections of spirituality, justice and vocation within the college student experience, while finding new ways of expressing the mission of Catholic higher education in light of the evolving social realities and needs of our world.
 As a first-generation student, Andrew is focused on promoting access and equity in Catholic higher education to ensure that every student has the resources and support to thrive during the formative years of their college experience Andrew holds a Masters of Arts in Higher Education Administration with a concentration in Catholic higher education, spirituality, faith and formation from Boston College and a Bachelors of Arts in Sociology and Health Care Management from the College of Our Lady of the Elms.
 Andrew has served in Vocation Ministry, chaplaincy with ALANA and first-generation students, and most recently as an assistant director of campus ministry.
 Andrew’s cultural roots are Colombian and Puerto Rican.
 His experience of growing up in a vibrant Catholic Hispanic community nourishes Andrew’s passion to serve and minister within the Church in a way that reflects and integrates the diversity of the people of God.
 Andrew enjoys spending time in nature and loves listening to music, especially Salsa.